 Next time you feel like reacting to someone’s lie, just take a moment and look within you.
 A realization may dawn and you may find it easy to forgive the other person.

 On the other hand, if you are the one telling lies, just remember the price is paid in peace and bliss.
-Truth is bold by nature, and lie, arrogant.
+Truth is bold by nature, and lies, arrogant.
 The former instills courage, the latter, fear.
-Truth stems from inner strength, and lie, from the inability to gain such strength.
+Truth stems from inner strength, and lies, from the inability to gain such strength.

 Discover your own truth; it will set you free.